Blessed are the poor in spirit, for theirs is the kingdom of God. Matthew 5:3

 Poverty should never be idealised; its mere existence should encourage us to work for justice.
 If the poor in spirit have turned their lives over to God, then we accept our responsibility to join in the divine activity of bringing about the Kingdom of God, including bringing justice to situations of poverty and injustice.

-Reveal your justice, blessings, and provision to a world in need.
+Lord, reveal your justice, blessings, and provision to a world in need.
 Let us recognise our own spiritual poverty and be dedicated to a reordering of your creation.
 Help us to become true life-giving followers of Jesus and a creative witness for justice in the world.
+Amen